St Mawes Sailing Club

 Over the winter of 1998/99, the facility on Stoneworks Quay was completely rebuilt.
 The new building provides secure facilities for outboard engines, good toilets and showers as well as a clubroom for the Junior Sail Training lessons.
 During 2002 the Oppie fleet was upgraded and cruises on the Training Ship The Hardiesse were added to the facilities open to our junior sailors.
 The Pico fleet was upgraded with new boats in 2003 and subsequently RS Fevas and Q'bas and Hartleys have been added.
 We now have 3 RIBs for teaching and safety cover.
 In 2005, JST added "Race Clinics" to its existing Week and Saturday courses in an effort to increase numbers racing at the club.

 In 2002 a new category of membership was introduced for those born and bred in the Roseland.
 This Associate Membership comes with no voting rights, but allows this category of member the use of club facilities.

-In 2003 the General Committee offered the bar, catering and cleaning services of the Clubhouse for franchise.
-The first contract was taken up with the St Mawes Hotel and in 2012 a new contract awarded to member John Howard who continued to provide an excellent service to members and their guests.
-In 2016 the franchise was taken on by Anna Ridgway and Simon Miller.
+The bar, catering and cleaning services of the Clubhouse are run by franchise.
+In 2003 the first contract was taken up with the St Mawes Hotel and in 2012 a new contract awarded to member John Howard who continued to provide an excellent service to members and their guests.
+Since 2016 the franchise is run by Anna Ridgway and Simon Miller.